yatima1460/Drill/README.md

 - Backend
     - settings in .config/drill-search
-    - /home/username needs to have higher priority over / crawler when /home isn't mounted on a secondary mountpoint
     - Commas in numbers strings
         - Correct separator based on current system internationalization
     - AM/PM time base
-    - Icons image needs to be generic and in the backend
     - 1 Threadpool per mount point
         - 1 Threadpool PER DISK if possible
         - NVM could benefit when multiple threads are run for the same disk?
     - Metadata searching and new tokens (mp3, etc...)
-    - Percentage of crawling
-    - No GC
+    - No GC in Backend

 - ncurses

-- Frontend/GTK
+- GTK
     - Open containing folder with right click
     - Alternate row colors
     - Error messagebox if opening file fails